roguerb/pull-request-workshop/README.md

 # Pull Request Workshop

 This workshop is to get some hands on experience with creating pull requests on open source repositories.
-Throughout this project are some issues which could be corrcted.
+Throughout this project are some issues which could be corrected.
 Help us fix these problems and make this project better!

 ## Installing